gradosevic/OpenFace/README.md

 - <b>callback</b> - When set, script will send a POST request to the provided callback URL.
 Can be useful to send a request and to get notified when it's done
  - Optional (URL).
 Default: not set (empty string)

+# Important notes
+- Every time "start" script runs, it creates new Docker container.
+Use "clear" script to clear all previously used Docker containers.
+You can add this code at the beginning of "start" script to clear up all containers before starting new one.

 # More information
 ---